 Working Groups

 Establishment.
-The Board may establish technical and non technical working groups from time to time in its discretion (each, a “Working Group”) and will specify the goals of the applicable Working Group in a charter.
+The Board may establish technical and non-technical working groups from time to time in its discretion (a “Working Group”) and will specify the goals of the applicable Working Group in a charter.

 Management.
 A Working Group must have at least one chair/interim chair and may have co-chairs.
-A Working Group chair or co-chairs are responsible to the Board for the accomplishment of the goals specified in the Working Group’s charter.
+A Working Group chair (or co-chairs) is responsible to the Board for the accomplishment of the goals specified in the Working Group’s charter.
 A Working Group chair or co-chairs will be appointed by a majority vote of the Board and are re-appointed at least annually; they can be removed at any time by a majority vote of the Board.
 A Working Group chair may resign at any time.
 In the event of such a resignation, the Board may appoint an interim Working Group chair to temporarily oversee operation of the Working Group pending appointment of a permanent chair (or co-chairs).
-It is anticipated that an interim chair will be a short-lived appointment. - the Board may appoint an Interim Chair or Interim Co-chairs to serve for a period of no more than 90 days.
+The Board may appoint an Interim Chair or Interim Co-chairs to serve for a period of no more than 90 days.
 The Board may re-authorize a Working Group interim chair.
-The chair, interim-chair, or one of the co-chairs of each Working Group must be an employee or authorized agent of a Promoter Member in Good Standing.
-If there are co-chairs for any Working Group, the other co-chair may be a non-member of the Corporation.
+The chair, interim-chair, or at least one of the co-chairs of each Working Group must be an employee or authorized agent of a Promoter Member in Good Standing.
+If there are co-chairs for any Working Group, at least one of the co-chairs must be an employee or authorized agent of a Promoter Member in good standing; the other co-chair may be a non-member of the Corporation.
 Any Working Group that does not have a chair or interim chair for 30 days or more may be dissolved by the Board.

 Governance.
-A newly chartered Working Group shall be required to produce a governance policy and procedures that are consistent with any direction given to the Working Group at the time it is chartered.
+A newly chartered Working Group shall be required to produce a governance policy and procedures that are consistent with any direction given to the Working Group by the Board at the time it is chartered.
 Such governance policies and procedures must be ratified by the Board by majority vote.
 A Working Group that lacks approved governance policies and procedures after 90 days will be dissolved.

 Participation.
 Participation of OFA non-Members in Working Groups is allowed if specified in the applicable Working Group’s charter.

 Status Reports.
 The Working Group shall be required to make regular status reports to the Board.
 These reports will occur at the intervals required by the Board and can be delivered in writing or verbally.

+Periodic Review.
+Each Working Group shall be reviewed and re-chartered at least annually.
+Working Group chairs or co-chairs shall be appointed (or re-appointed) by the Board at least annually.

 Advisory Boards & Board Committees.
 The Board may establish other advisory boards and board committees from time to time in its discretion.
 The Board will establish the size, duration, composition, and purpose of such groups.
 The work of the groups will be subject to intellectual property policies, governance models, and operational rules determined by the Board.